sungchang79/RDS-FOR-SQLSERVER/zh/backup-restore.md

 Recovery is performed for each individual database, and can be performed onto an existing DB instance.
 If there is not enough space in the DB instance's storage, recovery may fail.

 > [Caution]
-> Since the “master” database is not recovered, the user login information in the recovered database is edited so that only users entered at the time of DB creation have access to it.
+> Since the `master` database is not recovered, the user login information in the recovered database is edited so that only users entered at the time of DB creation have access to it.

-> If recovered in a high availability DB instance, when “Whether to recover” is set to “Yes,” the high availability setup begins the moment the database recovery completes.
-If “Whether to recover” is set to "no" and an error occurs during the recovery, the database that was being recovered will be deleted.
+If recovered in a high availability DB instance, when `Whether to recover` is set to `Yes,` the high availability setup begins the moment the database recovery completes.
+If `Whether to recover` is set to "no" and an error occurs during the recovery, the database that was being recovered will be deleted.